letmecode1/Networking/README.md

 **Hoaxes:** Message warning the recipient of a non-existent computer virus/threat, false information, news which results in a DoS attack.

-# TCP/IP Model: #
+# OSI and TCP/IP Model: #
 ![TCP/IP Image](/images/OSI_vs_TCP_IP_model.png)

 # More details about each layer:
-**Application:** Allows programs to connect to our network<br/>
+**Application** Allows programs to connect to our network<br/>
-**Presentation:** Encrypt/Decrypt data for humans to read on screen, translates packages of data into another form, raw data into a certain format<br/>
+**Presentation** Encrypt/Decrypt data for humans to read on screen, translates packages of data into another form, raw data into a certain format<br/>
-**Session:** Who’s allowed to talk and when, performs a handshake with another computer, control connections between computers establish, terminate, manage connections, regulate who can send what, and how much, coordinates the conversation, and controls/manages layers 1 through 4<br/>
+**Session** Who’s allowed to talk and when, performs a handshake with another computer, control connections between computers establish, terminate, manage connections, regulate who can send what, and how much, coordinates the conversation, and controls/manages layers 1 through 4<br/>
-**Transport:** Sessions into packets, manage and control data packets, transfer of data, transfer of data, TCP = Transmission Control Protocol (receipt), UDP = User Datagram Protocol (no receipt)<br/>
+**Transport** Sessions into packets, manage and control data packets, transfer of data, transfer of data, TCP = Transmission Control Protocol (receipt), UDP = User Datagram Protocol (no receipt)<br/>
-**Network:** IP address to router, packages the data into packets, you can change the IP #, IP used to transfer data to a computer on a different network, NIC = IP and MAC Address<br/>
+**Network** IP address to router, packages the data into packets, you can change the IP #, IP used to transfer data to a computer on a different network, NIC = IP and MAC Address<br/>
-**Data Link:** Mac address to switch or router, bits into frames, transfer from point to point access from a computer to a device, packages those bits/data into frames, Media Access Control Address<br/>
+**Data Link** Mac address to switch or router, bits into frames, transfer from point to point access from a computer to a device, packages those bits/data into frames, Media Access Control Address<br/>
-**Physical:** Cables, turns data into bits, physical/electrical stage, conversion from Data to signals, pinouts, voltages, code, specifications, NIC
+**Physical** Cables, turns data into bits, physical/electrical stage, conversion from Data to signals, pinouts, voltages, code, specifications, NIC<br/>

+**Link Layer** This layer defines how to access a specific network topology, for example Ethernet, Token Ring, and so on.<br/>
+**Internet Layer** Sometimes called the network layer, the internet layer defines defines how to datagrams are formatted and handles the routing of data through the network.
+Examples, IP Version 4, IP Version 6, and the Internet Control Message Protocol (ICMP).<br/>
+**Transport Layer** This layer provides end-to-end data delivery service.
+This is the layer that assembles packets and sends them to the Internet layer for processing.
+Examples, TCP and UDP.<br/>
+**Application Layer** This layer consists of application programs and servers as the network interface into user application.
+Examples, Telnet, FTP, and DNS<br/>

  # MAC vs. IP #
 ![MAC/IP Image](/images/MAC_and_IP.png)